Victor Santa Cruz

 Victor Santa Cruz (born April 7, 1972) is an American college football and high school football coach and former player.
 He was most recently the head football coach for JSerra Catholic High School, a position he held from 2023 through the 2025 season.
-He was the defensive ends coach at Hawaii in 2021.
+He was the defensive coordinator at Hawaii from 2020 to 2021.
 Prior to that, he was the head football coach at Azusa Pacific University in Azusa, California from 2006 to 2019.

 Playing career

 Santa Cruz prepped at Rancho Buena Vista High School in Vista, California and played college football as a linebacker at the University of Hawaii at Manoa.
 He redshirted in 1990 and afterwards became a four-year letterman from 1991 to 1994 for the Hawaii Warriors.

 Coaching career

 Azusa Pacific

 After serving as an assistant coach at Azusa Pacific for five years, Santa Cruz became head coach after the 2005 season, replacing Pete Shinnick, who left to take on the task of reviving the football program at UNC Pembroke.

 Santa Cruz led Azusa Pacific team to the NAIA playoffs in 2010 and 2011.
 In 2012, Santa Cruz led the program through its transition from NAIA to NCAA Division II.
 In 2013, he led the Cougars to a 10–2 season, winning the first conference championship in school history and winning the school's second national championship with a 67–0 win over the Greenville Panthers in the 2013 Victory Bowl.
 In 2014, Santa Cruz led the program to their first ever back to back 10 win season, posting a 10–1 record and winning their second straight conference title.
 Santa Cruz was named coach of the year in 2013, 2014, and 2016 by the Great Northwest Athletic Conference and in 2013 by the NCCAA.
 In 2016, Santa Cruz again led the Cougars to a conference title, and also earned the program's first ever berth in the NCAA Division II football playoffs.
-As of the end of the 2019 season, Santa Cruz's coaching record at Azusa Pacific was 84-69.
+As of the end of the 2019 season, Santa Cruz's coaching record at Azusa Pacific was 84–69.
 He is the program's all-time leader in coaching victories, and ranks third in winning percentage.